 Allen almost jumps out of his chair hearing Lavi mention his name.
 Does Lavi know about Kanda and I out in the cave?
 I didn't think anyone knew about our meetings.
 Why am I feeling guilty?
 It's not like we're lovers meeting in secret.

 "So what if it does?
 We don't have the type of relationship you're wishing for Lavi, it's not going to happen," Kanda snaps, not wanting to discuss Bean Sprout with the redhead baka Lavi.

 "Are you saying then, there is something going on between you and Allen?"
 Lavi asks, now very interested.

-Allen hears the slamming of a book, and heavy, almost stomping, footsteps coming down the aisle towards him.
+Allen hears the slamming of a book, then heavy, almost stomping, footsteps coming down the aisle towards him.
 Quickly, he looks at his work as if he's busy.
-Lavi comes into view, he stops at Allen's desk and stares at him.
+Lavi comes into view; he stops at Allen's desk and stares down at him.

 "Is there something I could help you with, Lavi?"
 Allen asks, innocently.

-The section he needs is next to Kanda.
+The section Allen needs is next to Kanda.
 Nervously, Allen stands next to him as he places the books on the shelf.
 Kanda moves in back of him and presses his body into Allen's back.
-Kanda's arms surround Allen as he places his hands on the shelf in front of them – Allen's heart is pounding out of control.
+Kanda's arms surround Allen as he places his hands on the shelf in front of them—Allen's heart is pounding out of control.

-"Good," and with that he walks away leaving Allen frustrated as to what had just happened between them.
+"Good," and with that he pulls back and walks away leaving Allen frustrated as to what had just happened between them.